nickmro/enumerate-go/README.md

-# Enumerate
+# Gonumerate

-Enumerate is an enumeration generator for Go.
+Gonumerate is an enumeration generator for Go.

 ## Why?